curl/curl/README.md

 Study [the COPYING file](https://curl.se/docs/copyright.html) for distribution terms.

+You can visualize the [code diagram](docs/CODE_VISUALIZATION.md) to explore how the code hierarchy looks like.

 ## Contact

 If you have problems, questions, ideas or suggestions, please contact us by